MobileFirstLLC/extension-cli/README.md

   ]
 ```

-*Basic options for generated docs*
+*Basic options for generating docs using the default template*

 ```
   "xtdocs": {